sangdth/gallery-frontend/README.md

 ## Getting Started

+### Register for services

+#### SuperTokens

+- We use SuperTokens for authentication.
+It has free version supports up to 5000 users!
+Register it here.
+- Note down your URI and the API key.

+#### Hasura and PostgresQL

+- We use Hasura and PostgresQL as database to store our information like posts, descriptions etc. Regiter it here.
+- After that, connect to a database.
+You can choose your existing or create new one from Heroku.

+### Development environment

 First, create `.env` file with following:
 ```
 # Public Environment variables that can be used in the browser.